Somerset County, Maine Records

 Somerset County, ME Courthouse

 The following dates indicates what vital, land, probate, and court records are in Somerset county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Somerset County Registry of Deeds has Land Records:1804 .
 The County Registry of Deeds is the place where all transactions of a Real Property nature are recorded so that the public is made aware of their existence.
 Deeds, mortgages, tax liens, water liens, declaration of homestead and many other kinds of documents regarding the title and ownership of real estate are noted permanently in official records.

 - Somerset County Clerk of Probate Court has Probate Records:1830.
 The County Clerk of Probate Court has has had several relating definitions over the years: the Widows and Orphans Court; the Poor Court; and the Court of Protection.
 All of these terms fit the description of the Probate Court.The Probate Court carries out the following procedures: Adoptions, Guardianship of Minors, Guardianships, Conservatorships, Change of Names, Estates, Trusts and Beginning Sept.
 18, 1999 - Support of Enforcement.

 - Somerset County Town Clerks has copies of vital records (birth, marriage, divorce and death records).
 Clerks respond to inquiries regarding vital records, since most have indexes available.
 Some of the Clerks records have been transfered to the Maine State Archives

 - Learn More: State of Maine Census Records